mike-d3v/BlenderRenderGuard/README.md

 - Type in the requested information
 - Done

-Blender render guard will remember the settings you typed in, so when you run it next time you don't have to fill it in again.
+Blender render guard will remember the settings you typed in, so when you run it next time, you don't have to fill it in again.

 **Special options**

 You can use these arguments to enable special functionality (simply place them after the .exe, for example "blenderRenderGuard.exe -z -s"

--s - Don't ask the user for any information, simply load whatever was used last time and start the guard.
+-s - Don't ask the user for any information, simply load whatever was used last time and start the guard. <br>
 -z - Put the computer to sleep after rendering finishes

 **Screenshot**